Haar Wavelets, Gradients and Approximate TV Regularization: Introduction

 \section{Introduction}

-Modern imaging techniques produce larger and larger images which have to be processed and analyzed.
-This is particularly true in industrial computed tomography where huge datasets of \SI{1}{\tera\byte} and more are generated on an almost routine basis by either scanning very large objects~\cite{salamon19:_xxl_ct_elect_vehic} or working with a very high resolution in the \SI{}{\micro\meter} scale and below.
-Even on advanced customer computer hardware, such \emph{bigtures} cannot be handled without substantial compression.
-A natural and almost self-suggesting approach for that purpose is to use wavelet methods which have been established over more than three decades meanwhile and can be very easily applied in any dimensionality by making use of tensor products.
-For two-dimensional images, wavelets have become part of the JPEG2000 standard, and they have also been applied successfully for the compression of tomographic volume data, cf.~\cite{sauerEtAl19:_compressed_computing,stockEtAlSauer20:_edge_ct}.
+Modern imaging techniques produce larger and larger images that need to be processed and analyzed.
+This is particularly evident in industrial computed tomography (CT) where huge datasets of one terabyte and more are generated on an almost routine basis by either scanning very large objects~\cite{salamon19:_xxl_ct_elect_vehic} or working with a very high resolution.
+Even on modern consumer hardware, such \emph{bigtures} cannot be handled without substantial compression.
+A natural approach for that purpose is to use well-established tensor product wavelet methods~\cite{mallat09:_wavel_tour_signal_proces}.
+For two-dimensional images, wavelets have become part of the JPEG2000 standard~\cite{christopoulos2000jpeg2000}, and they have also been applied successfully for the compression of tomographic volume data recently~\cite{sauerEtAl19:_compressed_computing,stockEtAlSauer20:_edge_ct}.

-To illustrate the type of objects that we are concerned with, we refer to the CT scan of Peruvian mummy owned by the Lindenmuseum in Stuttgart that was performed at the Fraunhofer IIS Development Center X-ray Technology (EZRT).
-The size of the data set is \SI{970}{\giga\byte} and in order to handle and visualized it on consumer computer hardware, it has been reduced to about \SI{30}{\giga\byte} by the wavelet compression method from \cite{stockEtAlSauer20:_edge_ct}.

-While high resolution parts of the scan can be obtained on the fly, the full resolution is not tractable with reasonable effort and this necessitates algorithms that work entirely on the wavelet coefficients.
+To illustrate the type of objects that we are concerned with, we refer to the CT scan of a Peruvian mummy, located at the Linden-Museum in Stuttgart, that was performed at the Fraunhofer~IIS Development Center X-ray Technology (EZRT), see Fig.~\ref{fig:mummyFull} and~\ref{fig:mummyTeeth}.
+The size of the dataset is roughly \SI{970}{\giga\byte} and in order to handle and visualize it on consumer hardware, it has been reduced to about \SI{30}{\giga\byte} by the wavelet compression method from \cite{stockEtAlSauer20:_edge_ct}.
+While high-resolution regions of interest (ROIs) of the scan can be obtained on-the-fly, the full resolution image is not tractable with reasonable effort and this necessitates algorithms that work exclusively on the wavelet coefficients.